MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/getting-started/fundamental/Getting-Information-About-Commands.md

 To get native commands of other types, use the **CommandType** parameter of the **Get-Command** cmdlet.

 > [!NOTE]
 > The asterisk (\*) is used for wildcard matching in Windows PowerShell command arguments.
 The \* means "match one or more of any characters".
-You can type **Get-Command a\&#42;** to find all commands that begin with the letter "a".
+You can type **Get-Command a\*** to find all commands that begin with the letter "a".
 Unlike wildcard matching in Cmd.exe, Windows PowerShell's wildcard will also match a period.

 To get command aliases, which are the assigned nicknames of commands, type: